 - When carpooling to any launch areas (including retrieves), pilots must be from the same household and be ready to provide valid ID with matching addresses.

 - Training and schools not allowed.
 Instruction in any form is not permitted.
+(Unless your instructor/school has their own agreement in place with SCCPD)

 - Tandem flights are permitted only between members of a household.